VikramThapa01/Catching-Ball/README.md

 # Catching-Ball
-This is a game developd in p5 js
+This is a game developed in p5 js
 Game link is :- https://editor.p5js.org/vikramthapa69/sketches/Vm4uUSGHY